nikbearbrown/Humanitarians_AI/WWW/README.md

 2. **AI for Good** - Research and software development for social impact
 3. **Lyrical Literacy** - Enhancing cognitive development through music and AI
 4. **Botspeak** - Teaching effective communication with large language models

+The site also highlights our partnerships with organizations including Northeastern, Kinesso, PredictaBio, Squark, ArrowDx, and Bear Brown & Company.

 ## Usage